Centers and Offices

 The FAFSA process begins on October 1.
 To be considered for priority awarding, the student should complete the FAFSA by March 1.
 The most important thing to remember is to apply early.
 Students must reapply for financial aid each year.

 The Department of Education randomly selects students for a process called verification.
-Verification means that OLLU will be comparing information from the student’s FAFSA with signed copies of the student and/or the parent(s) IRS Tax Transcript.
+Verification means that OLLU will be comparing information from the student’s Free Application for Federal Student Aid (FAFSA) with signed copies of the student and/or the parent(s) IRS Tax Transcript.
 Additional documentation may be required to resolve discrepancies found in the verification process.
 If there are differences between the FAFSA and financial documents, corrections will be made electronically by the Financial Aid Office.

 All students who have been selected for verification will not be awarded until the verification process is completed.
 OLLU encourages students and families to submit the requested documentation as soon as possible to avoid any delays.